Coach Profile

 Jaime Wohlbach

-Jaime Wohlbach completed her sixth season as head softball coach at East Stroudsburg University in 2021.
+Jaime Wohlbach completed her ninth season as head softball coach at East Stroudsburg University in 2024.
+A season in which ESU broke the single season wins record with 46.
+Wohlbach was named PSAC East Coach of the Year.

-The Warriors have had 12 All-PSAC East selections in Wohlbach’s first six years years at ESU and in 2021, Marah Range become the first player in program history to be named the PSAC East Pitcher of the Year.
+The Warriors have had 12 All-PSAC East selections in Wohlbach’s first six years years at ESU and in 2021 as Marah Range became the first player in program history to be named the PSAC East Pitcher of the Year.
 In 2017, Mary Wallick became the first ESU player in six years to earn NFCA First Team All-Atlantic Region accolades.

 Wohlbach led the Warriors to one of the best season's in program history in 2021 as they ranked No. 24 in the final NFCA Division II Top 25 Poll after finishing as the runner-up in the Atlantic Region.
 ESU tied the school record for wins in a season (29) while setting records for home wins (20), conference wins (17), stolen bases (132, 2nd in DII) and fielding percentage (.971).
 ESU did not lose a single PSAC East series throughout the regular season and had 10 come-from-behind victories.